Kanchipuram: Etymology

 It finds its mention in Pāṇini's Ashtadhyayi as Kanchi-prastha and in several Puranas.
-It is also one of the 7 cities that provides liberation.
+It is also one of the seven cities that provides liberation.

 History

 The earliest references to Kanchipuram are found in the books of the Sanskrit grammarian Patanjali, who lived between the 3rd and 2nd centuries BCE.
-The city was part of the Dravida Kingdom of the Mahabharata and was described as "the best among cities" (Sanskrit: Nagareshu Kanchi) by the 4th-century Sanskrit poet, Kalidasa.
-The city was regarded as the Banaras of the South.
-The city finds mention in the classical Tamil language Sangam literature dated 300 BCe like Manimegalai and Perumpāṇāṟṟuppaṭai.
+The city was part of the Dravida kingdom of the Mahabharata and was described as "the best among cities" (Sanskrit: Nagareshu Kanchi) by the 4th-century Sanskrit poet, Kalidasa.
+The city finds mention in the classical Tamil language Sangam literature dated 300 BCE like Manimegalai and Perumpāṇāṟṟuppaṭai.
 While it is widely accepted that Kanchipuram had served as an Early Chola capital, the claim has been contested by Indian historian P. T. Srinivasa Iyengar who wrote that the Tamil culture of the Sangam period did not spread through the Kanchipuram district and cites the Sanskritic origins of its name in support of his claim.

-Kanchipuram grew in importance when the Pallavas of southern Andhra Pradesh, wary of constant invasions from the north, moved their capital south to the city in the 6th century.
+Kanchipuram grew in importance when the Pallavas, wary of constant invasions from the north, moved their capital south to the city in the 6th century.
 The Pallavas fortified the city with ramparts, wide moats, well-laid-out roads, and artistic temples.
 During the reign of the Pallava King Mahendravarman I, the Chalukya King Pulakesin II (610–642) invaded the Pallava kingdom as far as the Kaveri River.
 The Pallavas successfully defended Kanchipuram and foiled repeated attempts to capture the city.
 A second invasion ended disastrously for Pulakesin II, who was forced to retreat to his capital Vatapi which was besieged and Pulakesin II was killed by Narasimhavarman I (630–668), son of Mahendravarman I (600–630), at the Battle of Vatapi.
 Under the Pallavas, Kanchipuram flourished as a centre of Hindu and Buddhist learning.
-King Narasimhavarman II built the city's important Hindu temples, the Kanchi Kailasanathar Temple, the Varadharaja Perumal Temple and the Iravatanesvara Temple.
+King Narasimhavarman II built the city's important Hindu temples, the Vaikuntha Perumal Temple, Kanchi Kailasanathar Temple, the Varadharaja Perumal Temple and the Iravatanesvara Temple.
 Xuanzang, a Chinese traveller who visited Kanchipuram in 640, recorded that the city was 6 miles in circumference and that its people were renowned for their bravery, piety, love of justice and veneration for learning.